-Many victims of human trafficking come into contact with health care and social service professionals and remain unidentified.
-Potential victims can present with a wide-range of physical and psychological health issues and social service needs.
-The SOAR training aims to educate health care and social service professionals on how to identify, treat, and respond appropriately to potential victims of human trafficking.
+Many individuals who have experienced trafficking come into contact with health care and social service professionals during and after their exploitation, but still remain unidentified.
+The SOAR training equips professionals with skills to identify, treat, and respond appropriately to human trafficking.

-- Stop - Become aware of the scope of human trafficking
+- Stop – Describe the scope of human trafficking in the United States

 - Observe – Recognize the verbal and non-verbal indicators of human trafficking